Collect Emails From Your Stores

-- Offer “Email only” discounts and mention them on your sign up form page and on social.
-Don’t use those offers anywhere but email.
+- Offer “Email only” discounts and mention them on your sign-up form page and on social.
+Don’t use those offers anywhere but by email.

 - Post a photo of an item or an offer to giveaway on Instagram.
 Then, include a link in your Instagram bio asking people to sign up to participate in the giveaway.

 - Create a Twitter lead generation card to advertise and gain sign-ups for your email newsletter.